BartDM/NetBash.Database/README.md

       -t, --tables               Lists tables and space used optional filter on  provided table name -s, --schema               Display table schema for the provided table name --clear                Removes all rows from database
-      -c, --conn=VALUE           name of connection string to use (defaults to first found) -h, --help                 show this list of options
+	  -cn --cn					 Returns the connectionstring that will be used -lcn --lcn				 List all connectionstrings found in the config file -c, --conn=VALUE           name of connection string to use (defaults to first found) -h, --help                 show this list of options

 **Basic usage:**